Skip to main content

 • The timestamp attribute, if present, signifies the time at which the message was generated by its sender.
 This attribute MAY contain the Unix epoch time in nanoseconds.
 If the attribute is omitted, it SHOULD be interpreted as timestamp 0.

 • The ephemeral attribute, if present, signifies the transient nature of the message.
-For example, an ephemeral message SHOULD not be persisted by the Waku network.
+For example, an ephemeral message SHOULD not be persisted by other nodes on the same network.
 If this attribute is set to true, the message SHOULD be interpreted as ephemeral.
 If, instead, the attribute is omitted or set to false, the message SHOULD be interpreted as non-ephemeral.

 Wire Format